Gray paint colors

 Gray paint — frequently asked questions

-What LRV should I pick for a gray wall?+
+What LRV should I look for in a light, airy gray?+